MerlijnStaps/merlijnstaps.github.io/_posts/2022-01-01-publications.md

 </div>
 <div class="publication-explanation"> In this paper, we develop a general theoretical framework
 for the evolution of task allocation in variable environments, applicable to multicellular organisms and social insect colonies.
-We use the framework to ask when we should expect task allocation systems to evolve collective flexibility, and propose potential theoretical explanations for some puzzling empirical observations.
+We derive simple and general conditions for the evolution of collective flexibility, and propose potential theoretical explanations for some puzzling empirical observations.
  </div>
  </td>